GPII/common-terms-registry/express/api/ctr.md

         }
         ```

-## GET /api/aliases/{?lastUpdated,offset,limit}
+## GET /api/aliases/{?updated,offset,limit}
 The list of aliases.
 Equivalent to using /api/records with the query parameter `recordType=alias`.
 Supports the same query parameters as /api/records except for `recordType`.

 + Parameters
     + status (optional, string) ...
 The record statuses to return (defaults to everything but 'deleted' records).
 Can be repeated to include multiple statuses.
-    + lastUpdated (optional, string) ...
+    + updated (optional, string) ...
 Timestamp in ISO 8601 format: `YYYY-MM-DDTHH:MM:SSZ` Only records updated at or after this time are returned.
     + offset (optional, string) ...
 The number of records to skip in the list of results.
 Used for pagination.
     + limit (optional, string) ...
 The number of records to return.
 Used for pagination.